Skip To Main Content

 Proctor is governed by a volunteer Board of Trustees comprised of alumni, parents, former employees, and friends of Proctor.
 Proctor’s Board of Trustees daily engages with life at school and serves as a support to the school’s leadership team through a committee structure.
 Thank you to each of Proctor’s Board Members for their incredible service to Proctor.

-Leadership Team
+Administrative Team

 School Leadership